-For supply points which have been nominated by a shipper as interruptible, the shipper will not pay the capacity element of the LDZ standard charge.
-The commodity element of the LDZ standard charge or, alternatively, the optional LDZ charge if appropriate, will continue to apply.
+For supply points which have been nominated by a shipper as interruptible, the shipper will not be charged the capacity element of the LDZ system charge.
+The commodity element of the LDZ system charge or, alternatively the optional LDZ charge if appropriate, will continue to apply.
 Where the transporter nominates a supply point to be interrupted for more than 15 days in a particular year (measured from 1 April to 31 March) there is a transportation charge credit.
-For each day of interruption over 15 days, a transportation charge credit, equivalent to 1/15 of the annual LDZ standard capacity charge avoided by having interruptible rather than firm transportation is payable to the shipper.
+For each day of interruption over 15 days, a transportation charge credit, equivalent to 1/15 of the annual LDZ system capacity charges avoided by having interruptible rather than firm transportation is payable to the shipper.
 The transporter has the right to interrupt these supply points for up to 45 days each year.
+Appendix 2B of the LDZ Transportation Charges Statement details the business rules for interruptible supply points.

-To help the transporter run the network safely and securely, the Network Code defines two special types of interruptible supply points.
-These are Network Sensitive Load (NSL) and Transco Nominated Interruptible (TNI).
+To help run the network safely and securely the Network Code defines two special types of interruptible supply points.
+These are NSLs and TNIs.
 NSLs are supply points where specific interruption may be required to maintain the supply of gas to firm supply points in the same area.